Necromunda: Underhive and Shadow War: Armageddon

 Necromunda: Underhive is a new Miniatures game from Games Workshop I am really looking forward to.
 Necromunda was one of the first miniature games I purchased.
 I used to play with my buddy David Hopkins.
 We had a ton of fun in the sewers and underbelly of the WH40K universe.
 The plastic bulkheads and cardboard walkways made for a fun 3 dimensional game world.
 Here are are in 2017, and Games Workshop is bringing back the classic.
 I’ll admit, I was skeptical of the new game, seeing the cardboard, flat board pieces.
 But this video from Tabletop Minions put my mind at ease.
 What we have been seeing is a basic game that is good for beginners.
 The “advanced” game brings back Necromunda of old.
 In looking at Necromunda, Shadow War: Armageddon was brought up.
 The thought of being able to play a game with 40K miniatures that doesn’t cost the GDP of a small country is really interesting to me.

 There have been a few terrain makers that when I see their terrain, I think, there is Necromunda terrain (even though I sold the game years ago… it still holds a piece of my gaming heart).
 With Necromunda’s release being imminent, I thought I would put together a post of great terrain STL files to pick up.
 But, I think for this one, I am going to expand it even further.
 I’m going to go beyond just terrain and look at game mats to use and maybe some music to set the proper mood.
+I’ve created a 2nd article now, featuring Necromunda Terrain to go along with this one.
+You can view the Necromunda terrain Guide as well.

 Game Mats for Necromunda: Underhive